ndau/commands/automation/README.md

 ./upgrade.py testnet --sha badf00d
 ```

 This does a rolling upgrade, starting with the highest node number and working backward.
-There is a deliberate delay between each node's upgrade so that the daily restart timers of each node done are somewhat staggered.
+There is a deliberate delay between each node's upgrade so that the daily restart timers of each node are somewhat staggered.

 To upgrade node 3 on testnet to the `badf00d` SHA:
 ```sh